-The Living Wage outside London is £8.45 an hour.
-If an employee works a 37 hour week, this would mean a minimum annual pay of £16,258.
+The Oxford Living Wage is an hourly minimum pay that promotes liveable earnings for all workers and recognises the high cost of living in Oxford.
+For 2022-23 the rate is £10.50 an hour.
+If an employee works a 37 hour week, this would mean a minimum annual pay of £20,202.

 - 80% of employers believe that the Living Wage has improved their staff’s quality of work

 - better loyalty and customer service, and fewer complaints

 - absenteeism down by a quarter

 - better retention of staff and lower human resources costs

 - 70% of employers think that the Living Wage has increased consumer awareness of their commitment to be an ethical employer

 Information about the Living Wage Foundation and the UK-wide living wage initiative can be found on the Living Wage website.

 How to apply